alyzenjeraj/sim-engine/possible_architecture.md

 - charging/gas stations

 Should I just give up on this multi threaded approahc and use the bevy and built in behaviour

+What are my intentions with this project?

+Robot control is a large component, but i want to priotize multi threaded commmunication and thread safe structures.
+I think I should retain this and put in more thoughts into how to exaclty design thsi to be thread safe and free fo deadlocks.
+I also know I should probably be diving more into C++ but thats fine.
+Im working with what we got.